Annie’s Hope is thrilled to announce our 2021 summer camp programming!

 Interested in volunteering at Camp Courage?

 Awesome!
-Volunteering at Camp Courage is rewarding, joyful experience you aren’t soon to forget.
+Volunteering at Camp Courage is a rewarding, joyful experience you aren’t soon to forget.
 Access a volunteer application here.

 Want to help yet circumstances prevent you from volunteering?